Stories of Yesteryear: Remembering Alpena’s Winter Carnival

-All of this winter weather we’ve been having has a reminiscing on days gone by.
-Back between the early 1930’s to the 1960’s when Alpena hosted a winter carnival during the snowiest time of the year.
+The winter weather has us reminiscing on days gone by.
+Back between the early 1930s to the 1960s when Alpena hosted a winter carnival during the snowiest time of the year.

 We were fortunate enough to find several locals in the community who reached out to share their experiences of an Alpena winter carnival first-hand!
 These are their stories: